justincfeng/cereal.jl/README.md

 # cereal.jl
-This is a simple, Special Relativistic Location (SRL/cereal) code for use in relativistic positioning systems.
+This is a simple, Special Relativistic Location (SRL/cereal) tool for use in relativistic positioning systems.
 It computes the intersection of future pointing light cones from four distinct spacelike separated emission points.

 The algorithm is conceptually simple: